A-Z Formula 1 Glossary

 Airbox - In addition to serving as a critical part of the car’s roll hoop, an airbox sits above the cockpit and serves as an engine air intake.

 Albon - Our Thai racing driver.
-Alex is our No23 and will compete in his fourth full season in 2023.
-He celebrated three points finishes with us in 2022 - in his maiden campaign with Williams - and has stood on the podium twice earlier in his career.
+Alex is our No23 and is competing in his fifth full season in 2024.
+He celebrated 13 points finishes with us since joining in 2022, and has stood on the podium twice earlier in his F1 career.

 Apex - The midpoint of a corner on a circuit that drivers will aim to hit to secure the fastest possible lap time.